min2ha/ukwa-site/content/target/8310/index.en.md

   "subject": "Nelson Mandela"
 }

-# Guardian, The: Comment is Free: Nelson Mandela

 <p>Blog postings on The Guardian's Comment is Free web site, relating to the passing of Nelson Mandela, the memorial and funeral services, and the tributes and memorialisation of Nelson Mandela.</p>